5 - Nucleic Acid Structure

-The two nucleic acid strands of DNA are antiparallel.
+The two nucleic acid strands of DNA are antiparallel (see figure 5.10).
 One strand starts with the free 5’ phosphate group at the top of the strand and ends with a free 3’ hydroxyl group at the bottom of the strand.
 The other DNA strand runs in the opposite direction; the free 5’ phosphate group is at the bottom end of the strand, the free 3’ hydroxyl group is at the top of the strand.

-You can predict the sequence of one strand of DNA if you know the sequence of the other strand.
-If one DNA strand is 5’-GCCATG-3’, then the opposite strand is 3’-CGGTAC-5’.
-The two strands are said to be complementary (see figure 5.10).
+You can predict the sequence of one strand of DNA if you know the sequence of the other DNA strand.
+For example, if one DNA strand is 5’-GCCATG-3’, then the opposite strand is 3’-CGGTAC-5’.
+The two DNA strands are said to be complementary (see figure 5.10).

-- What is the distance between adjacent nucleotide pairs?
+- What is the distance between adjacent base pairs within DNA?

-- How many nucleotide pairs are found per helical turn in DNA?
+- How many base pairs are found per helical turn in DNA?

 - How does strand polarity relate to the antiparallel structure of DNA?

 Other Features of DNA